 The first step

-It is never too early to appoint a solicitor to act for you in property transaction, even if that property is still on the market.
+It is never too early to appoint a solicitor to act for you in a property transaction, even if that property is still on the market.

 Once you have instructed a solicitor, you will need to provide some form of identification so the solicitor can comply with the money laundering regulations.
 If you are selling you will also need to complete several forms relating to the transaction, including a property questionnaire and a fixtures and fittings form detailing which items you will be leaving at the property and which items you will be taking.